leoj3n/new-google-sites-proxy/README.md

 ### Installing

-Next, in a terminal at the root of the repo, run:
+In a terminal at the root of the repo, run:

 ```console
 npm install